Epilepsy During Pregnancy

 - Other birth defects.
 These may be linked to some epilepsy medicines.
 Most experts agree that preventing seizures is better than the risks of taking the medicines.
 Most babies born to women taking epilepsy medicines do not have birth defects.

-- Lower levels of vitamin D. Epilepsy medicine can affect how well your body absorbs vitamin D. Taking a prenatal vitamins generally takes care of this problem.
+- Lower levels of vitamin D. Epilepsy medicine can affect how well your body absorbs vitamin D. Taking prenatal vitamins generally takes care of this problem.

 - Severe bleeding in the newborn.
 Some epilepsy medicines can affect the levels of vitamin K, which is important in blood clotting.
 All newborns should get a shot of vitamin K to prevent bleeding.